How to Make and Save Money in Every Area of Your Budget

 Electricity/Gas/Water

 Bills for electricity and gas have skyrocketed with many families paying thousands.
-Having lived in both a super modern apartment and old drafty house, I have managed to keep my bills below $100 a month ($60 in the apartment and $80 in the house so far).
+Having lived in both a super modern apartment and old drafty house, we managed to keep our bills below $100 a month ($60 in the apartment and $80 in the house so far).

 Save Money on Your Bills